Hunter Biden enters surprise guilty plea to avoid tax trial months after his gun conviction

 The special counsel’s team had planned to have a business associate of Hunter Biden’s testify about their work for a Romanian businessman, who prosecutors say sought to “influence U.S. government policy” while Joe Biden was vice president.

-Sentencing in Hunter Biden's Delaware conviction is set for Nov.
-13. He could face up to 25 years in prison, but as a first-time offender, he is likely to get far less time or avoid prison entirely.
+Sentencing in Hunter Biden’s Delaware conviction is set for Nov.
+13. He could face up to 25 years in prison in that case, though he is likely to get far less time or avoid prison entirely.

 Lauer reported from Philadelphia.
 AP writer Zeke Miller contributed from Washington.